Frequently asked questions

 Can I pay at the first class?

-Full payment is required at the time of enrolment.
+All enrolments are done through our website and full payment is required at the time of booking.

 I’m a member of CPS.
 Do I get a discount on class fees?

-Because the Introductory course follows a set curriculum it is not possible for a missed class to be made up on another day or time.
+The Introduction to Clay course follows a set curriculum, it is not possible for a missed class to be made up on another day or time.

 If there is a public holiday or long weekend will the class still be on?